Tour

 Tour participants will see firsthand how Macquarie Wagyu combines genetics, environment and expert long-feeding to produce exceptional carcase results.
 The operation is also a major supplier of contract feeding, high-quality females, elite bulls and premium meat programs.

-Mort & Co Grassdale Feedlot
+Mort & Co, Grassdale Feedlot

 Discover the sheer scale and precision of Grassdale Feedlot, Australia’s largest and a flagship operation of Mort & Co, one of the country’s biggest privately owned lotfeeding, beef management and marketing companies, and a leading exporter of premium Australian products.